bhokansonfasig/pyrex/docs/custom/build.rst

 In the course of using PyREx you may wish to change some behavior of parts of the code.
-Due to the modularity of the code, many behavoirs should be customizable by substituting in your own classes inheriting from those already in PyREx.
+Due to the modularity of the code, many behaviors should be customizable by substituting in your own classes inheriting from those already in PyREx.
 By adding these classes to your own custom module, your code can behave as though it was a native part of the PyREx package.
 Below the classes which can be easily substituted with your own version are listed, and descriptions of the behavior expected of the classes is outlined.

 .. currentmodule:: pyrex